ServiceNow Research

 David Vazquez

-Director of Research Programs at Research Management located at Montreal, QC, Canada.
+Director of AI Research at AI Research Management located at Montreal, QC, Canada.

 Alexandre Piche